-Since his retirement as Chief Justice of the Nevada Supreme Court in 1997, Thomas L. Steffen has been a vital member of the firm serving as Of Counsel for Hutchison & Steffen.
+After his retirement as Chief Justice of the Nevada Supreme Court in 1997, Thomas L. Steffen became a vital member of the Firm, serving as Of Counsel for Hutchison & Steffen.
 Thomas’ career started in 1961 when he, along with his family, moved to Washington, D.C., to attend law school at George Washington University.
 While attending law school, Tom worked full time as a contracts negotiator for the Bureau of Naval Weapons.
 Tom managed to be on the Board of Editors, George Washington Law Review, 1963-1964, published a major article and a case note, and graduated from the law school with honors in 1964.
 During his almost 15 years on the Court, Tom especially enjoyed the opportunity to earn an LL.M degree in the judicial process from the University of Virginia in 1988.

 For 17 years Tom enjoyed a successful and varied civil trial practice in the state and federal courts before his appointment to the Supreme Court in 1982.
 Although Tom specialized in representing builders and developers against lenders for several years prior to leaving the practice of law for the Court, he also enjoyed practicing in areas of medical malpractice, personal injury, and intentional tort law.

 Tom was sufficiently honest to admit that his wife was responsible for at least 60 percent of any good he has accomplished in life, and that it was a joy to end up working for his youngest son, John, and his close and capable friend, Mark Hutchison.
 Tom’s greatest enjoyment came from his family, including his wife, five children, and eighteen grandchildren, BYU football, and work.
 Tom passed away in 2020, but he will always remain a significant part of the Firm’s legacy.